filipefigcorreia/guidelines-for-thesis-writing/README.md

 * *Say your writing.* When you have a first draft, [read it out loud](https://martinfowler.com/bliki/SayYourWriting.html).

-* _Start with "why?"._ Explain clearly [why someone should care to read the rest of your document](https://martinfowler.com/bliki/SayYourWriting.html) before you explain what you intend to build or contribute, and how you propose to get there.
+## Academic writing

-## Writing the Abstract
+### Writing the Abstract

 An abstract should succinctly summarize the *entire* document, including background, objectives, methods, key findings, and conclusions.
 That being said, you can and should allow more characters for the more important parts of the document, such as the results.

 Abstracts can also use a [structured format](https://dl.acm.org/doi/abs/10.1007/s10664-008-9075-7), with each paragraph being explicitly labeled with what it is trying to convey.

-As an example, for a research proposal the abstract could have around six short paragraphs:
+As an example, for a research proposal, the abstract could have around six short paragraphs:
 * Context: Wider topic, general motivation (why is it important to work on the topic)
 * Related work: What are the key aspects we can learn from related work, and to what extent does previous work not satisfy us (and the world)
 * Objectives: what you want to achieve, what do you want to contribute that adds to what the world already knows